Elbow, Hand, & Wrist

 Here are the more common issues that can affect the hand, wrist, and elbow:

-- Carpal Tunnel Syndrome.
-This is one of the more common issues of the wrist/hand that presents as a numbness, tingling or weakness in the hand or certain fingers that is caused from a pinched nerve.
-Prompt physical therapy treatment can help relieve the pain as well as provide work or lifestyle modifications to avoid continued stress to the wrist in order to prevent it from progressing to the point of requiring surgical intervention.
+Carpal Tunnel is one of the more common issues of the wrist/hand that presents as numbness, tingling, or weakness in the hand or certain fingers that is caused by a pinched nerve.
+Prompt physical therapy treatment can help relieve the pain as well as provide work or lifestyle modifications to avoid continued stress on the wrist in order to prevent it from progressing to the point of requiring surgical intervention.

-- Tennis or Golfer’s Elbow.
 Both of these are overuse injuries that cause inflammation and tenderness at either the inside (Golfer’s) or outside (Tennis) of the elbow.
-Orthopedic specialists may recommend rest, NSAIDS (non-steroidal anti-inflammatories), stretching and strengthening exercises.
+Orthopedic specialists may recommend rest, NSAIDS (non-steroidal anti-inflammatories), stretching, and strengthening exercises.
 Physical therapy can assist you with this recovery to further reduce inflammation and/or provide you with education and modifications to your activities to prevent further aggravation.

-- Fractures.
-Fractures to the elbow, wrist or hand can cause pain.
+Fractures to the elbow, wrist, or hand can cause pain.
 Likely, you’ll have to rest your fracture and may even be in a splint or require surgical intervention.
 This period of immobilization can lead to weakness and loss of range of motion.
-With the help of a physical therapist, you can learn stretching and strengthening exercises to get you back in the game.
+With the help of an experienced physical therapist in Omaha at Premier Physical Therapy, you can learn stretching and strengthening exercises to get you back in the game.

 Premier Physical Therapy Omaha, NE